 Gigaset's score of 29 is higher than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Gigaset reported total carbon emissions of approximately 666,000 kg CO2e, all of which fall under Scope 1 emissions.
 This marks a significant focus on direct emissions from owned or controlled sources.
-In the previous year, 2021, the company disclosed Scope 3 emissions amounting to about 134,536,000 kg CO2e, highlighting the substantial impact of its value chain activities, including capital goods and purchased goods and services.
+In the previous year, 2021, Gigaset disclosed Scope 3 emissions amounting to about 134,536,000 kg CO2e, which includes various categories such as purchased goods and services (approximately 39,640,000 kg CO2e) and processing of sold products (around 84,412,000 kg CO2e).
 Gigaset has set long-term climate commitments, aiming for significant greenhouse gas neutrality by 2050, as part of Germany's broader national strategy.
 This commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-The company is currently a subsidiary of Gigaset AG, which influences its emissions reporting and climate initiatives.
-Overall, Gigaset's emissions data and climate commitments illustrate a proactive stance towards reducing its carbon footprint and contributing to global climate goals.
+The company is currently a subsidiary of Gigaset AG, which influences its emissions data and climate initiatives.
+While specific reduction targets under the Science Based Targets initiative (SBTi) have not been established, Gigaset's commitment to achieving net-zero emissions aligns with industry standards and reflects a proactive stance towards sustainability.
+The company continues to monitor and report its emissions, contributing to transparency and accountability in its climate efforts.

 Access structured emissions data, company-specific emission factors, and source documents